101 Unhealthiest Habits on the Planet

 "Just because the body is burning fat doesn't mean that literally changing your bodies biochemistry is a good idea," says Michaels.
 "It's extremely taxing on your thyroid and liver and greatly compromises the optimal function of your body macromolecules.
 Plus, study after study shows us that diets very high animal protein and saturated fats (which many people aren't careful about when practicing keto) can shorten life span."

-The Remedy Rx: The most effective (and sustainable) plan for weight loss is to create a calorie deficit by eating a balanced diet of all food groups and moving more throughout the day.
+The Rx: The most effective (and sustainable) plan for weight loss is to create a calorie deficit by eating a balanced diet of all food groups and moving more throughout the day.
 Consult your doctor or a nutritionist for help if you need it; today, many health-insurance plans cover visits to a nutritionist, who can help you plan satisfying meals and snacks that will help you reach your health goals without deprivation or boredom.

 You're Micromanaging Your Diet